AntPRams/BlissMoji/README.md

 <img width="1148" alt="Screenshot 2023-11-08 at 12 33 54" src="https://github.com/AntPRams/iMoji/assets/36003116/a6050b56-7b96-4a0d-a5c6-a13e84a562d4">

-In some tests class's `MainViewModelTests` you’ll see a lot of:;
+In some tests class's, `MainViewModelTests` for instance, you’ll see a lot of:

 ```swift
 try await Task.sleep(nanoseconds: 300_000_000)